Agne Simonsson: Real Madrid

 Widely regarded as the best center forward in the world after a string of impressive performances for the Sweden national team, Simonsson was signed by the La Liga team Real Madrid in 1960.
-However, fierce competition from especially Alfredo Di Stéfano limited Simonsson's playing chances at the club and he ended up playing in only 3 league games during the 1960–61 La Liga season, scoring one goal as Real Madrid was crowned champions.
-He scored the third goal against Real Zaragoza in a 5–1 home win in 9th round.
+However, fierce competition from especially Alfredo Di Stéfano limited Simonsson's playing chances at the club and he ended up playing in only three league games during the 1960–61 La Liga season, scoring one goal as Real Madrid was crowned champions.
+His only goal was the third goal against Real Zaragoza in a 5–1 home win in 9th round.
 He was also a part of the Real Madrid teams that won the 1960 Intercontinental Cup and the 1962–63 La Liga, but did receive any playing time.
-As of 2022, Simonsson is still the only Swede ever to have represented Real Madrid.
+Simonsson is the only Swede ever to have represented Real Madrid men’s team.

 Loan to Real Sociedad

 For the 1961–62 La Liga season, Simonsson was loaned out to Real Sociedad for which he scored 8 goals in 22 league games.
 However, at the end of the season Simonsson was forced to see his team be relegated, as the team finished 15th out of 16 teams in the table.